 For two weeks every summer, London is the world capital of tennis.
 Wimbledon is more than just a tennis tournament.
-It’s a national institution with some typically British eccentricities.
-This year’s tournament begins on 2 July.
+It's a national institution with some typically British eccentricities.
+This year's tournament is from 28 June to 11 July.

 Wimbledon was the first tennis tournament in the world, and is still one of the four "Grand Slam" tournaments.
 It is the only one that is played on grass.
 It is played at a private tennis club, the All England Lawn Tennis and Croquet Club.
 The first tournament was held to fundraise for some equipment for the club.
 There were just 22 players, all men, for a singles competition.
 Today, there are men's and women's singles, men's and women's doubles, mixed doubles, as well as junior and senior competitions.

 Women (or "ladies" as they are called at Wimbledon!) first played in the tournament in 1884.
 Until the 1940s, men wore long trousers to play.
 Women's clothes were worse.
 They wore long, heavy skirts, long-sleeved shirts, corsets and hats!
 Today, players wear much more practical clothes, but at Wimbledon, they must be white.

 Each era at Wimbledon has been marked by particular players, or nationalities.
 Originally a British-only tournament, Wimbledon accepted international players from 1900.
 The first to win was May Sutton, an American who was the Ladies' Singles champion in 1905.
 The 1920s were dominated by the French, in particular Suzanne Lenglen, who revolutionised the women's game.
 She won both the singles and doubles titles six times, although she had never played on grass before her first game at Wimbledon.